elastio/bon/website/blog/avoid-child-modules-in-macros.md

                  ^^^^^^^^ not found in this scope
 ```

 Why is that?
-As we discussed higher child modules defined inside of function blocks can't access symbols from the function's scope.
+As we discussed higher child modules defined inside function blocks can't access symbols from the function's scope.
 The `use super::*` imports items from the surrounding top-level module instead of the function scope.

-It means, that if we want to support local items in our macro we just can't use a child module if code inside of that child module needs to reference types (or any items) from the surrounding scope.
+It means, that if we want to support local items in our macro we just can't use a child module if the code inside of that child module needs to reference types (or any items) from the surrounding scope.

 The core problem is the conflict:
-- We want to make builder's fields private, so we need to define the builder struct inside of a child module.
+- We want to make the builder's fields private, so we need to define the builder struct inside of a child module.
-- We want to reference types from the surrounding scope in the builder's fields, including local items, so we can't define the builder struct inside of the child module.
+- We want to reference types from the surrounding scope in the builder's fields, including local items, so we can't define the builder struct inside the child module.

 This is the problem that I found in `buildstructor`.
-The only way to solve this is to do a compromise, which I did when implementing `#[bon::builder]`.
-The compromise is not to use a child module, obfuscate the private fields of the builder struct with leading `__` and `#[doc(hidden)]` attributes to make it hard for the user to access them (even though not physically impossible).
+The only way to solve this is to make a compromise, which I did when implementing `#[bon::builder]`.
+The compromise is not to use a child module, and obfuscate the private fields of the builder struct with leading `__` and `#[doc(hidden)]` attributes to make it hard for the user to access them (even though not physically impossible).

 But then...
 Defining types inside of functions is rather a niche use case.
-How do child modules in macro-generated code break the doc test mentioned in beginning of this article?
+How do child modules in macro-generated code break the doc test mentioned at the beginning of this article?

 ### How does this break doc tests?